EternityForest/KaithemAutomation/README.md

 ![AI generated picture of a tavern](kaithem/data/static/img/nov23-ai-watercolor-tavern.webp)

-Kaithem is Linux home/commercial automation server written in pure python, HTML, Mako, and CSS.
-It runs on python3, but it is not tested outside of Linux.
+Kaithem is Linux home/commercial automation server written in pure Python(3.10 and up).
+Not tested outside of Linux.
 Resource usage is low enough to run well on the Raspberry Pi.

 You automate things by directly writing python and HTML via a web IDE, or by using the built-in Chandler module, which is a full web-based lighting aud audio control board with a visual programming language adding interactivity.